Balor: Folktale

 MacKineely (Cian mac Cáinte) MacKineely/Cian learns he can only get the cow back when Balor is dead, and with the help of his female familiar spirit (leanan sídhe) named Biróg, enters the tower, finds Ethnea and impregnates her.
 When she gives birth to three sons, Balor orders the three to be drowned, but one survives without Balor's knowledge.
 The grandson is fostered by the smith who is his uncle Balor eventually encounters his grandson by chance and is killed by him.

 The unnamed grandson in the tale is recognizable as Lugh.
-In "Balor on Tory Island" and its variant, the child is called Lui Lavada (Lui Longhand), and is recognized as an equivalent of Lugh.
+In "Balor on Tory Island" and its variant, the child is called Lughaidh Lámhfhada (Lughaidh Longhand), and is recognized as an equivalent of Lugh.
 In the very similar Irish text "Balor agus Mac Cionnfhaolaidh", the child is Lugh Fadlámhach, i.e., "Lugh the long-armed".
 In another variant, the child is called Dul Dauna, which has been explained as a corruption of Ildanach "master of all knowledge", Lugh's nickname.

 The weapon used against Balor by his grandson may be a red-hot heated iron rod, or a special red spear crafted by the smith Gaivnin Gow, the latter being of special interest to A. C. L. Brown who tries to establish connection to Arthurian lore.